mekkablue/Glyphs-Scripts/README.md

 ## App
 * **Kill background processes:** Terminates all makeotfGlyphs processes.
 If your fan keeps screaming after exporting a font, or after cancelling a font export, then run this script and see if it helps.
+* **Method Report:** GUI for filtering through the method names of Python and PyObjC Classes available from within Glyphs.
+Double click to put the method name in your clipboard and open help in the Macro Window.
+Useful for coders. *Needs Vanilla.*
 * **Print Window:** Print the frontmost window.
 Useful for saving a vector PDF of your window content.

 ## Arabic